Calculator (character): Fictional character biography

 Calculator was featured in a series of one-shot adventures in Detective Comics, stealing objects "when they are their most valuable" and fighting many Justice League members.
 As he was defeated by hero after hero, he began using a special button that analyzes the hero defeating him and prevents him from being defeated by them again by protecting him with a force field.
 However, he could be defeated by heroes he had not previously encountered, or if his weaponry was turned against him.

 The Calculator made intermittent appearances in DC titles over the years, such as Blue Beetle and Hero Hotline.
 In the 2004 miniseries Identity Crisis, he was revamped as a non-costumed villainous analogue to Oracle; a source of information for supervillains planning heists, offering suggestions of weaponry, assisting with logistics, etc. — but charging $1,000 per question, unlike Oracle, who works pro bono.
 He became a major player in the Infinite Crisis crossover Villains United as a core member of Lex Luthor's Secret Society of Super Villains.
 His allies included such villains as Doctor Psycho, Doctor Light, and Deathstroke.

 Calculator suffers from severe obsessive-compulsive disorder, unbeknownst to his peers (even though this was hinted at when he was in charge of monitoring Supergirl), and initially controlled this with medication.
 However, in Birds of Prey, he became obsessed with finding out the identity of Oracle, and this led him toward a mental breakdown.
 He stops taking his medication and suffers from nightmares about the green mask that Oracle uses as an avatar.
 In Birds of Prey issue #111, Noah finally meets the woman behind Oracle face-to-face at a computer-industry conference.
 Both are using aliases, and Noah is prevented from learning Oracle's true identity only at the last possible moment through a stratagem devised by Oracle's allies.

-A year after the Crisis, Calculator led the Society, taking over from the deceased Alexander Luthor Jr. The Society has become a union for super-villains, with all major heists being done through the Society itself.
+A year after the Crisis, Calculator becomes the leader of the Society, taking over from the deceased Alexander Luthor Jr. The Society has become a union for super-villains, with all major heists being done through the Society itself.